clarkevansteenderen/Hons_SDM_2026/README.md

 Use this downloaded folder as your working directory, where you save all outputs.
 Open the **RProject** file to get started, and create scripts as you work through the HTML instructions for each exercise.

 ### 🟣 Daily R exercises
-Building R skills, building towards running an SDM analysis
+Sharpen R skills, building towards running an SDM analysis
 📁 ``daily_exercises.html`` file

 ### 🟣 Introductory SDM exercise